kalaspuff/tomodachi/README.md

 - `SIGTERM` signal
 - `tomodachi.exit()` or `tomodachi.exit(exit_code)`

-The process\' exit code can also be altered by changing the value of `tomodachi.SERVICE_EXIT_CODE`, however using `tomodachi.exit` with an integer argument will override any previous value set to `tomodachi.SERVICE_EXIT_CODE`.
+The process' exit code can also be altered by changing the value of `tomodachi.SERVICE_EXIT_CODE`, however using `tomodachi.exit` with an integer argument will override any previous value set to `tomodachi.SERVICE_EXIT_CODE`.